doffm/android-dragarea/README.markdown

+# DragArea

-An android library project that provides a DragArea container to enable Drag 'N Drop operations.
+This is an android library project that provides drag and drop operations on top of android-10.

-The API is inspired by the Drag and Drop extensions to android-11.
+Starting in android-11 (Android 3.0 / Honeycomb) Google provided drag and drop API's of their own.
+This library is based loosely on those API's and so may be useful to people wishing to develop for Android 2.0 who want an easyish upgrade path.